Sorry, you need to enable JavaScript to visit this website.

 For information on how and where to use your EBT card, click on the following links:

-How to Use Your EBT Card, California Electronic Benefit Transfer (EBT) Card Brochure, How to Use Your EBT Card to Make a Purchase, How to Use Your EBT Card to Buy Food, Enjoy Surcharge-Free ATMs Nationwide
+California Electronic Benefit Transfer (EBT) Card Brochure, How to Use Your EBT Card to Make a Purchase, Enjoy Surcharge-Free ATMs Nationwide

 BE AWARE OF SCAMS AND THIRD-PARTY APPLICATIONS